geraintluff/jsfx/README.md

 This effect is a harmoniser - it works by periodically sampling the input, converting to zero-phase, and using the result as a wavetable synthesiser. ([audio demo](audio-demos/humonica.mp3))

 ![screenshot](Humonica.png)

+The resynthesised notes can sound very "bare", because they are made up of exact frequencies, however they can be softened with chorus. ([audio demo](audio-demos/humonica-spring-box.mp3) with Spring-Box chorus and reverb).